Fashion Fundamentals: A Beginners Guide For Women Who Want To Improve Their Personal Style

 "I don't know how to get away with wearing that."

-"I love this, but people are going to think I look (insert extreme adjective)."
+"I love it, but people are going to think I look (insert extreme adjective)."

 It's frightening to go outside our comfort zone, but I want you to know it is okay to be noticed.
-Instead of desperately trying to blend into the wall, remember people are going to judge anyway.
-You may as well feel good about yourself.
+Instead of desperately trying to blend into the wall, remember some people are going to judge.
+You may as well feel good about yourself because you’ll never please everyone.

 The harem shape of these pants, along with their glitter gold embellishment, was very eye-catching.
 The black pairings calm down the bohemian style and make them more easy to wear everyday.

-The more you go outside your style box those risky I-can't-wear-that feelings will shrink and your style will expand into a fulfilling expression of your tests.
+The more you go outside your personal style box, those risky I-can't-wear-that feelings will shrink and shrink.
+In tandem, your style will expand in more fulfilling, new ways.

 Apply it: Wear things you're a little overwhelmed by over and over and over again.
 Before you know it you'll be rocking tutus in Times Square.